Youngsters deliver for Arsenal as scrutiny shifts to Lampard

 It took 90 minutes for the scrutiny that was hovering over Arteta to drift toward his Chelsea counterpart, Frank Lampard.

-That’s three losses in the last four league games for Chelsea, which has dropped to sixth place and whose identity — and best lineup — is increasingly hard to decipher.
+That’s three losses in the last four league games for Chelsea, which has dropped to seventh place and whose identity — and best lineup — is increasingly hard to decipher.
 Lampard oversaw a spending spree of nearly $300 million in the summer transfer window and knows the pressure is on to win trophies this season.

 “I’ll take responsibility on the outside,” Lampard said, “but the players also have to take responsibility.”